 Pregnancy disability leaves are without pay.
-However, if on PDL the employee shall use sick leave if any exist.
+However, the employees must first use sick leave, if any.
 Once sick leave is depleted, the employee may elect to use vacation leave or any other accrued paid time off during the leave.

 808.4 Benefits during Leave